The best place to start is with the 3 Rs that you know so well: Reduce, Reuse, Recycle.

 A student group that focuses on environmental activism and awareness.
 For more information about meetings and to join the listserv, visit their webpage on GreenEphs.

 WRAPS packages and delivers surplus dining hall food to the communities in and around Williamstown facing food insecurity, including Mohawk Forest and Brayton Hill Apartments in North Adams.

 Of course, since we’re at a college, there are always opportunities to write a paper or do a project that will further our goals to reduce waste and to increase recycling.
-Look for these opportunities in your classes and share your findings/final project with us and we’ll add it to our resource page on the sustainability website.
+Look for these opportunities in your classes and share your findings/final project with us and we’ll add it to our student projects page on the sustainability website.